 - Establish standards for the collection of sewage and wastewater in areas served by the city of Stevenson. - B. Prevent any discharge to the sanitary sewer which could: - 1.
 Damage the transmission or treatment systems; - 2.
 Interfere with the POTW's operation; - 3.
-Be incompatible with the POTW's biological processes. - Pass through the treatment plant at levels which may harm the environment; - 5.
+Be incompatible with the POTW's biological processes. - 4.
+Pass through the treatment plant at levels which may harm the environment; - 5.
 Threaten the health and safety of employees and the public. - C. Enable the city to support the implementation of a pretreatment program that meets Washington State rules in Chapter 173-216 WAC, federal rules of 40 CFR part 403, conditions of its National Pollutant Discharge Elimination System (NPDES) permit, sludge use and disposal requirements, and any other federal or state laws to which the POTW is subject. - D. Promote reuse and recycling of industrial wastewater and sludge from the POTW. - E. Provide for fees for the equitable distribution of the cost of operation, maintenance, and improvement of the POTW.
 More specifically, equitable distribution of costs is accomplished by expanding the pool of ratepayers to include those to whom the public sewer system is available but who do not connect thereto.
-Equitable distribution of costs for POTW expansion is accomplished by placing greater expectations on ratepayers and the public at large to pay than on developers. - F. Manage urbanization through the expansion of the public sewer system.
-More specifically, this management is accomplished by keeping Stevenson Stevenson in areas where the public sewer system is not available.
-This management is accomplished, in part, by City's more stringent approach to development of commercial uses, multi-family uses, and land divisions of 3 lots than for development of single-family and two-family residential development and land divisions of only 2 lots.
-The desired management is accomplished, in part, by the real estate development market's response to City standards.
-The City expects the market for the latter development types to continue according to existing trends.
-The City expects these trends to decrease the inventory of land available to the former development types and increase the per dwelling cost of extending public sewer to such areas.
-The City expects this increase will make more intensive and dense land uses less feasible, which will continue to under-supply the market's demand.
-Moreover, the City deems increased housing costs and utility rates an acceptable outcome of keeping Stevenson Stevenson.
+Equitable distribution of costs for POTW expansion is accomplished by placing greater burden on City resources, developers of commercial, industrial and multi-family projects, and those dividing land into 3 or more lots.